Click Events

 message

-: Sends a chat message or title (if using !@!
+: Sends a chat message or title (if using!@!

-format) to the player.
+format) to the player.command

-: Runs a command. %player%
+: Runs a command.%player%

 /money-remove